 This format features one or more hosts who talk conversationally in the same studio set up each episode.
 You record the entire episode on video and isolate the audio in post-production for distribution on podcast platforms.
 This format requires very little editing.
 Simply upload the footage into your editing program of choice to mix the audio, music, and add in a pre-recorded intro and outro animations.
 The success of the in-studio format largely depends on the strength of the hosts.
 They should ideally be equal parts personable and knowledgeable about the subject matter.

 In our Video Island Podcast, hosts Blake Smith and Mat King are video production experts, who also happen to be good pals.
 They field questions about production every day in their roles, so this podcast is their attempt to share that knowledge with the world.
 They know their stuff, but maybe more importantly, they have a natural ease in their communication.
 They don’t use a lot of jargon, but manage to keep things moving without dumbing it down.
-Other examples of the in-studio format are The Joe Rogan Experience and The Morning Toast.
-This format can include guest interviews, but they all take place in the same studio space.

 Pros: This format is quick and dirty.
 There’s not a lot of finesse required for this one-take conversational podcast so you can produce these quickly and even record multiple episodes at once to build yourself a reserve.